Note: see session law sections for effective dates.

 [Renumbered subd 3]

-The board has five members appointed by the governor with the advice and consent of the senate, three of whom are producers of livestock in the state, and two of whom are practicing veterinarians licensed in Minnesota.
+The board has six members appointed by the governor with the advice and consent of the senate, four of whom are producers of livestock in the state and at least one of the four livestock producers is also a member of a federally recognized Tribe located in Minnesota, and two of whom are practicing veterinarians licensed in Minnesota.
 The commissioners of agriculture, natural resources, and health, the dean of the College of Veterinary Medicine, and the director of the Veterinary Diagnostic Laboratory of the University of Minnesota may serve as consultants to the board without vote.
 Appointments to fill unexpired terms must be made from the classes to which the retiring members belong.
 The board shall elect a president and a vice-president from among its members and a veterinarian licensed in Minnesota who is not a member to be its executive director for a term of one year and until a successor qualifies.
 The board shall set the duties of the director.

 The board shall protect the health of Minnesota domestic animals and carry out the provisions of this chapter.
 The board shall make rules necessary to protect the health of domestic animals.
 The board shall meet at least quarterly.
 Officers must be elected each April.
 On or before November 1 of each year the board shall publish an annual report.
 The University of Minnesota Veterinary Diagnostic Laboratory is the official laboratory for the board.
 At least quarterly, the director of the Veterinary Diagnostic Laboratory must report on the laboratory's activities.